dan-fedramp/docs/markdown/FRMR.KSI.key-security-indicators.md

 - **Release:** 25.05D
 - **Published:** 2025-08-24
 - **Designator:** KSI
-- **Description:** Minor non-breaking updates to align term definitions and highlighted terms across updated materials (no changes to KSIs).
+- **Description:** Minor non-breaking updates to align term definitions and highlighted terms across updated materials (no changes to KSIs, definitions are now in FRD-ALL).

 ## Front Matter